syncfusion-content/xamarin-docs/Xamarin/SfTabView/CenterButtonSettings.md

 # CenterButtonSettings

-This section explains on how to create and customize The Xamarin.Forms SfTabView CenterButton.
-To enable CenterButton we need to set the `OverFlowMode` of Xamarin.Forms SfTabView as `CenterButton`.
+This section explains how to create and customize The Xamarin.Forms SfTabView CenterButton.
+To enable CenterButton, set the `OverFlowMode` of Xamarin.Forms SfTabView to `CenterButton`.

 {% tabs %}